Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence

 We instantiate this principle in \textbf{DoublyCal}, a framework that implements double-calibrated KG-RAG.
 DoublyCal grounds the LLM's reasoning on verifiable KG evidence and performs dual calibration: it first calibrates the confidence of the retrieved evidence, then uses this calibrated evidence to guide and further calibrate the final LLM prediction.
 Specifically, we formalize KG evidence as constrained relational paths extracted from a KG.
 We then train a lightweight proxy model under Bayesian supervision to generate relevant KG evidence alongside a calibrated confidence score for each query.
 During inference, the primary LLM is prompted with both the KG evidence and its confidence estimate, leading to more accurate and better-calibrated predictions.
 Crucially, because the evidence confidence explicitly estimates the expected reasoning uncertainty of the LLM when utilizing the provided evidence, the final confidence becomes traceable to the verifiable KG evidence and its calibrated confidence, rather than remaining an opaque global estimate.
-Our main contributions are summarized as follows: \begin{itemize} \item We establish the principle of double-calibration for trustworthy KG-augmented LLMs, which mandates explicit confidence calibration for both the KG evidence and the final LLM predictions. \item We propose DoublyCal, a framework that implements this principle via a Bayesian-calibrated proxy model, providing the primary LLM reasoner with KG evidence accompanied by evidence confidence. \item We empirically demonstrate that DoublyCal consistently and cost-effectively improves the accuracy and calibration of diverse black-box LLMs on knowledge-intensive benchmarks. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We establish the principle of double-calibration for reliable KG-augmented LLMs, which mandates explicit confidence calibration for both the KG evidence and the final LLM predictions. \item We propose DoublyCal\footnote{The source code of DoublyCal is available at \url{https://github.com/luyy9apples/DoublyCal}.}, a framework that implements this principle via a Bayesian-calibrated proxy model, providing the primary LLM reasoner with KG evidence accompanied by evidence confidence. \item We empirically demonstrate that DoublyCal significantly and consistently improves the accuracy and calibration of diverse black-box LLMs on knowledge-intensive benchmarks in a cost-effective manner. \end{itemize}